Xalava/NagaBanking/README.md

 Naga Banking is a suite facilitating bank operations when interacting with tokenized assets.

+Naga suports several scenarios:
+- Exchange of money received via SWIFT against a stablecoin
+- Atomic exchange digital euro vs Stablecoin, leveraging conditional payment capabilities
+- Payment wallet for digital Euro and stablecoins

-*Example scenario:*
+*Example Scenario*

-Alice, a seller of USDC, uses the interface to formulate an offer.
+Alice, a seller of a stablecoin, uses the interface to formulate an offer.
 Bob, the buyer, can check the offers, including the KYC information when available.

-When Bob pays Alice for a particular offer, Naga Banking can automatically verify the SWIFT message, associate it with the correct offer, screen the buyer's address, and trigger the USDC payment.
+When Bob pays Alice for a particular offer, Naga Banking can automatically verify the SWIFT message, associate it with the correct offer, screen the buyer's address, and trigger the stablecoin payment.

 ```mermaid
 sequenceDiagram